EmmaRocheteau/TPC-LoS-prediction/README.md

 Transformer | 2.36±0.00 | 114.1±0.6 | 26.7±0.1 | 1.43±0.00 | 0.09±0.00 | 0.30±0.00
 TPC | 1.78±0.02 | 63.5±4.3 | 21.7±0.5 | 0.70±0.03 | 0.27±0.02 | 0.58±0.01

-Our model (TPC) significantly outperforms all baselines by large margins. *The mean and median values were 3.5 and 1.7 days respectively.
+Our model (TPC) significantly outperforms all baselines by large margins.
+*The mean and median "models" always predict 3.5 and 1.7 days respectively (the mean and median of the training set).

 ### MIMIC